The Target (The Wire): Critical reception

-The Pittsburgh Post-Gazette was more critical of the show.
-They stated that the producers' expectations that the audience would have the patience for a complex, morally ambiguous, and slowly unfolding story might prove unfounded.
+Other reviews were more negative.
+For The Washington Post, Tom Shales said the show was "well written and powerfully performed, but...also infused with a contagious hopelessness."
+Shales also believed the show to be "almost ludicrous in its excess of profane and raunchy talk".
+Rob Owen of the Pittsburgh Post-Gazette stated that the producers' expectations that the audience would have the patience for a complex, morally ambiguous, and slowly unfolding story might prove unfounded.
 They noted the cast members from Homicide and Oz and described The Wire as less accessible than either of these shows and also compared the pacing to Farscape.
 They praised the performances of some of the cast and said that the show had moments that drew the viewer in but ultimately required too much of its audience.
 The New York Times also felt that the show "went out of its way to be choppy and confusing" and eschewed conventions of signposting the introduction of characters and obvious exposition but commented that while some viewers may be alienated others would find this refreshing.
 They noted the theme of institutional dysfunction and the use of parallel storylines for characters in different organizations to highlight this, citing the pariah status of Jimmy and D'Angelo.
 The review also criticized the show's attempts at realistic dialogue, saying that it often seemed self-conscious, and the examination of the detectives' personal lives, saying that it had been done before.
 The review stated that the show's success would hinge not on its apparent high quality but on the tolerance of the viewer for the complexity of the continuing narrative, which they characterized as considerably more downbeat than high-octane shows like 24.

 The opening scene at the Snot Boogie crime scene has been praised as being a "perfectly crafted set-up" for the series' themes of institutional dysfunction, devaluing human life, and epitomizing the bleak humor of the show.